Click Here To Search Our Database Of Ceramic Kamado-Style Cooker Reviews And Ratings

 One other issue.
 Because they are so efficient, you don’t need a lot of coals, and in order to keep the heat down, you often have to restrict airflow.
 That allows the coals to smolder and belch white smoke.
 It is pretty well established that the best smoke is blue and that comes from small hot fires, hard to achieve on kamados.
 Perhaps that is why they are rarely among the money winners in competition.

 Some manufacturers claim their cookers are huggable when hot.
-Don’t you believe it.
-Maybe at low temps, but crank ’em up and you dasn’t put your hand on the surface.
-Yes it is cooler than a steel grill, but most certainly not huggable.
+Don’t believe it.
+Maybe at low temps, but crank ’em up and you don’t want to put your hand on the surface.
+Yes they are cooler than steel grills, but most certainly not huggable.

 Because they are fragile you probably don’t want to take the ceramic models to tailgate parties.
 Besides, they are pretty darn heavy so they are not very portable.
 On the other hand, the steel Broil King Keg has an optional trailer hitch.